Just One Cigarette…

 I propose, in order to simplify the terminology as well as more accurately to reflect the reality of what these unfortunate people apparently feel compelled to do themselves all day, that henceforth all users of nicotine, in whatever form, should be known for what they are: nicotine addicts.

 The above-mentioned article is merely underlining the obvious: smoking is dangerous and the more you smoke the more dangerous it is.
-Or, to put it another way, cutting down the number of cigarettes smoked daily, even if it’s only to one, won’t help you very much to avoid a stroke or a heart attack compared with a not smoking at all.
+Or to put it another way, cutting down the number of cigarettes smoked daily, even if it’s only to one, won’t help you very much to avoid a stroke or heart attack compared with a not smoking at all.
 (Cutting down may, however, reduce your risk of cancer.)
 This amounts to another attempt, tedious in its repetitiveness, to frighten smokers into quitting.

 Apart from that, what is interesting about this long scholarly article (it’s over 9,000 words and lists 127 references) is what it doesn’t say: there’s not one mention of nicotine addiction.

 There’s an accompanying commentary on this paper in which the word ‘addict’ appears once, but it’s in the context of the suggestion that the ‘marketing of supposedly safer tobacco products seems to recruit and addict new generations of young smokers.’
 This is worrying enough, but note that the writer only says people can become addicted to smoking, not that smoking is nicotine addiction.

 It’s worth quoting further from the commentary:

 About 900 million people smoke worldwide.
 If trends continue, an estimated one billion premature deaths from smoking will occur this century.
 Cardiovascular disease, not cancer, is the greatest mortality (death) risk for smoking.

 Light smoking, occasional smoking, and smoking fewer cigarettes all carry substantial risk of cardiovascular disease.